Paliak/PaliaksNotes/docs/Zipping/index.md

 <
 ```

-now we can host the site locally with php:
+now we can host the site locally with PHP:

 ```bash
 $ php -S 127.0.0.1:8888